World Breastfeeding Week

 Breastfeeding is a personal choice.
 If you simply decide that it’s not the right choice for you, or you struggle to breastfeed and opt for an alternative option, that’s perfectly fine.
 What’s important is that both mum and baby are happy and healthy.

 If breastfeeding is for you, then National Breastfeeding Week is a celebration of all the benefits it brings to mum and baby.
 It’s a chance to share knowledge and tips, and a great opportunity to support others in the breastfeeding community.
 Its also a time to bust myths, share the facts so mums can make an informed choice and raise awareness of where you can get support if you are struggling.

-We asked Dr Laura Lenihan, a leading GP specialising in women’s health, skincare and dermatology – and a mum of three – to share her advice for breastfeeding mums.
+We asked Dr Laura Lenihan, a leading GP specialising in women’s health, skincare and dermatology – and a mum of three – to share her expert breastfeeding advice for mums.

 Advice and Guidance from Dr Laura Lenihan